Library: Associations

 The International Federation of Library Associations and Institutions (IFLA) is the leading international association of library organizations.
 It is the global voice of the library and information profession, and its annual conference provides a venue for librarians to learn from one another.

 Library associations in Asia include the Indian Library Association (ILA), Indian Association of Special Libraries and Information Centers (IASLIC), Bengal Library Association (BLA), Kolkata, Pakistan Library Association, the Pakistan Librarians Welfare Organization, the Bangladesh Association of Librarians, Information Scientists and Documentalists, the Library Association of Bangladesh, and the Sri Lanka Library Association (founded 1960).

 National associations of the English-speaking world include the American Library Association, the Australian Library and Information Association, the Canadian Library Association, the Library and Information Association of New Zealand Aotearoa, and the Research Libraries UK (a consortium of 30 university and other research libraries in the United Kingdom).
 Library bodies such as CILIP (formerly the Library Association, founded 1877) may advocate the role that libraries and librarians can play in a modern Internet environment, and in the teaching of information literacy skills.
-The Nigerian Library Association is the recognized group for librarians working in Nigeria.
-It was established in 1962 in Ibadan.
+The Nigerian Library Association is the recognized group for librarians working in Nigeria and it was founded in 1962.

 Public library advocacy is support given to a public library for its financial and philosophical goals or needs.
 Most often this takes the form of monetary or material donations or campaigning to the institutions which oversee the library, sometimes by advocacy groups such as Friends of Libraries and community members.
 Originally, library advocacy was centered on the library itself, but current trends show libraries positioning themselves to demonstrate they provide "economic value to the community" in means that are not directly related to the checking out of books and other media.